jkapsalis/MLops/README.md

 -------------------------------------------------------
 ## Features
+Till now
-- **Data Ingestion**: Fetches real-time job market data from the Adzuna API.
+- **Data Insertion**: Fetches real-time job market data from the Adzuna API.
+On 2nd time
-- **Data Processing**: Cleans and preprocesses the data for analysis.
+- **Data Process**: Cleans and preprocesses the data for analysis.
 - **Model Integration**: Placeholder for integrating machine learning models for predictive analysis.

 ## Usage